GTBitsOfGood/website/CONTRIBUTING.md

 ### Mobile considerations

 Most of our website needs to adjust for mobile layouts.
 Some recommendations:
 1. Use the breakpoint `max-width: 600px` when writing media queries that target mobile devices.
+Use your best judgment on whether to use a different breakpoint or multiple breakpoints.
 2. Any content on mobile **should have a gutter / margin of 20px** on either side.
 In other words, text blocks and headers should have `20px` of breathing room.
 On desktop, this value is either `30px` or a custom value depending on the context.
 2. No need to handle font-resizing if you're using default values.
 Check for any `@media` queries already specified in `global.css`.